 Embracing Self-Care through Walking the Camino de Santiago

 I just returned from a goal I have been working toward over the past 30 years, that of walking the ancient pilgrim path across the north of Spain known as the Camino de Santiago.
-Many have traveled what is now the UNESCO World Heritage Site routes of St. James for all sorts of reasons, with mine being primarily the opportunity to pause generic viagra online from my daily work, commitments, activities, and life in general, in order to take a fresh look at who I am, what I am about, and where I hope to go next.
+Many have traveled what is now the UNESCO World Heritage Site routes of St. James for all sorts of reasons, with mine being primarily the opportunity to pause from my daily work, commitments, activities, and life in general, in order to take a fresh look at who I am, what I am about, and where I hope to go next.

 I believe we all have hopes, dreams, and intentions that we try to work with alongside the many demands of our daily lives, yet I found I was not able to explore those big issues in a meaningful way without taking time away.
 I am not really one for silent meditative retreats or yoga holidays, so needed something a bit more active.